yoinknow/theroomsdocs/README.md

 ### How to Contribute Feedback
 - Watch our livestreams and comment in real-time
-- Open issues on our GitHub repository
-- Join discussions in our community channels
+- Join discussions in our telegram
 - Test the game and report bugs

 ## 🎯 Our Vision